INFORMATION IS THE KEY TO KEEPING SAFE INSIDE RACECAR

 NASCAR Champ Randy LaJoie Says Knowledge Goes a Long Way

 Randy LaJoie has seen a lot in his many years of racing.
 He’s won races on a weekly short-track level and has competed and won in NASCAR’s top series.
-The two-time NASCAR Busch Series Champion has nearly done it all in his career, but there’s one thing left on his list.
-LaJoie’s new focus is to make sure every driver, regardless of age or racing level, has the most up-to-date safety products and information implemented in their racecars.
+The three-time NASCAR Busch Series Champion has nearly done it all in his career, but there’s one thing left on his list.
+LaJoie’s new focus is to make sure every driver, regardless of age or racing level, has the most up-to-date safety products and information implemented in their race cars.

 For years LaJoie has been at the forefront of racing seat safety with his company, The Joie of Seating, but now he is putting an emphasis on sharing safety information with novice and experienced short track drivers.
 Previously, this information was only available to the top-tier racers.

 “I’ve been to the short tracks of North Carolina to New York, Connecticut to Kansas, and Minnesota to Florida, and I know local racers haven’t been fed the information on safety as quick as drivers in the top-three divisions,” said LaJoie.
 “As part of NASCAR’s top-three divisions for a long time, I’ve worked very closely with NASCAR’s Research and Development department.
 It seems like every bit of information that comes out of there goes directly to the competitors in the top-three series, but not to the short track racers.
 It could be very easily done, so that’s why I am so focused on getting the information to the weekly racers.”
 For LaJoie, racing safety goes beyond just having a safe seat mounted inside the racecar.
 There are many more things racers can do to make sure they are safe on the racetrack, and that’s exactly what LaJoie is trying to relay to drivers all around the country.